The United States of Dental Assisting

 Where can I find the dental assisting requirements in my state?

 Dental assisting requirements and levels vary from state to state.
 Your job title, education and exam requirements — and even what functions you’re allowed to perform — can change depending on the state where you work.
-DANB has compiled all of this information in its search-by-state map, so you can view the requirements for every state.
+DANB has an interactive tool where you can view the dental assisting requirements for every state.

 What career opportunities are available for dental assistants?